-Our audit was conducted for the purpose of forming an opinion on the financial statements of Samaritan Recovery Community, Inc. as a whole.
-The introductory section and schedule of expenditures of federal awards and state financial assistance and related notes are presented for purposes of additional analysis and are not a required part of the financial statements.
+The introductory section is presented for purposes of additional analysis and is not a required part of the financial statements.
 The introductory section has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or any form of assurance on it.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.